clld/clldmpg/RELEASING.md

 tox -r
 ```

-- Change `setup.py` version to the new version number.
+- Change `setup.cfg` version to the new version number.

 - Bump version number:
 ```